FAQ

 Pediatric Hematology-Oncology

-Whether your child should get the COVID-19 vaccine depends their health.
+Whether your child should get the COVID-19 vaccine depends on their health.
 Kids and teenagers who have certain health problems like diabetes, a weak immune system, kidney or lung disease, heart conditions, or neurological issues are at higher risk for getting really sick if they catch COVID-19.
 They could even be at a higher risk of dying from it.
 Doctors really recommend that kids and teenagers over 12 with these kinds of health issues get vaccinated.
-It39;s important to talk it over and make a well-informed choice.
-After getting the vaccine, your child should rest for a day or two and watch for any side effects.
+It's important to talk it over and make a well-informed choice.
+After getting the vaccine, your child should rest for a day or two and be alert to any side effect.

 -